-Assuming no shares are sold to existing stockholders in this offering and using the number of shares of common stock outstanding as of September 30, 2024, sales of shares of our common stock by the selling stockholders in this offering will reduce the number of shares of common stock held by existing stockholders to shares, or approximately % of the total shares of common stock outstanding after this offering, and will increase the number of shares held by new investors to shares, or approximately % of the total shares of common stock outstanding after this offering.
+Sales of an estimated 1,800,000 shares of common stock by the selling stockholders in this offering will cause the number of shares held by existing stockholders to be reduced to 23,889,560 shares, or 69.6% of the total number of shares of our common stock outstanding following the completion of this offering, and will increase the number of shares held by new investors by 1,800,000 shares, or 30.4% of the total number of shares outstanding following the completion of this offering.

-Except as otherwise indicated, the above discussion and tables assume no exercise of the underwriters' option to purchase additional shares of our common stock.
-If the underwriters exercise in full their option to purchase additional shares of common stock in this offering, our existing stockholders would own % and our new investors would own % of the total number of shares of our common stock outstanding after this offering.
+After giving effect to the sale of shares in this offering by the selling stockholders and us, if the underwriters' option to purchase additional shares is exercised in full, our existing stockholders would own approximately 65.1% and our new investors would own approximately 34.9% of the total number of shares of our common stock outstanding after this offering.

-The dilution information discussed above is illustrative only and will change based on the actual initial public offering price and other terms of this offering to be determined at pricing.
 To the extent we issue any additional stock options or any outstanding stock options are exercised, or we issue any other securities or convertible debt in the future, investors will experience further dilution.